MAIF/arta/README.md

 ## Overview

-**Arta** is a simple python rules engine designed for and by python developers.
+**Arta** is a simple python rules engine designed for python developers.

 ### Goal